Our use of Artificial Intelligence

 AI programming focuses on acquiring data and creating algorithms for how to turn the data into actionable information.
 The algorithms provide computing devices with step-by-step instructions for how to complete a specific task (Burns et al., 2022).

-Spoken Language Assessments: Spoken language assessments utilize AI for speech recognition (similar to how Apple's Siri and Amazon's Alexa use speech recognition).
+Spoken Language Assessment Scoring: Spoken language assessments utilize AI for speech recognition (similar to how Apple's Siri and Amazon's Alexa use speech recognition).
 The generated speech text is then used to determine if the correct response was spoken.

 Remote Test Proctoring: An optional feature, Remote Proctoring, utilizes AI for face to face comparisons, monitoring face direction, and scans for suspicious devices (cellphones).
 Our remote proctoring features come in different degrees (low stakes to high stakes) that can be changed depending on your specific requirements.